2.1 Gastronomy

 - Reverence for food’s capacity to nourish our intellectual, physical, and social well-being

 Regardless of where travelers journey, food and drink sit firmly in the realm of hospitality.
 Dining itself involves a complex web of social, cultural, and economic practices and constitutes a form of symbolic communication and sensory engagement, one in which a culture’s culinary traditions are literally consumed by the diner.
-In turn the study of gastronomic tourism as an industry has led to the development of two main modes of investigation—namely those that analyze marketing and management and those that analyze culture and sociology.
+In turn the study of gastronomic tourism as an industry has led to the development of two main modes of investigation—namely, those that analyze marketing and management and those that analyze culture and sociology.
 Although in-depth studies such as Adema’s interweave both approaches, those focused solely on marketing and management explore the motivations that drive tourists to seek out local food, drink, and food products.
 This focus also measures tourist satisfaction in relation to a destination’s gastronomic identity and culinary offerings.
 Cultural and sociological research, in contrast, focuses on gastronomy as a means of learning about a society, its culture, its cultural identity, and its history (Dixit, 2019b).

 an experiential trip to a gastronomic region, for recreational or entertainment purposes, which includes visits to primary and secondary producers of food, gastronomic festivals, food fairs, events, farmers’ markets, cooking shows and demonstrations, tastings of quality food products, or any tourism activity related to food.
 (Dixit summarizing Hall and Sharples, 2019a, p.
 13).

-More broadly, gastronomy improves destination appeal and educates tourists about a location’s cultural heritage, helping to draw more visitors and improving their experience.
+More broadly, gastronomy improves destination appeal and educates tourists about a location’s cultural heritage, helping to draw visitors and improving their experience.
 It also strengthens a community’s or region’s identity and stimulates tourist spending in other sectors.
 Gastronomy can serve as a tourist attraction, as a part of the tourist product, as an experience, and as a cultural phenomenon.
 It also “helps to promote sustainable tourism through preserving valuable cultural heritage, empowering and nurturing pride amongst communities, and enhancing intercultural understanding” (Dixit, 2019a, p.
 15).
 A region’s agriculture and culture are intertwined with its gastronomy.
 Tourism, in turn, provides the infrastructure and services needed to package gastronomy as a travel product or experience.

-Key Takeaway: The steady growth forecast for gastronomic tourism provides ample opportunity for destinations to develop and maintain appealing foodscapes through place-branding.
+The steady growth forecast for gastronomic tourism provides ample opportunity for destinations to develop and maintain appealing foodscapes through place-branding.
 Destinations create foodscapes when stakeholders within a given region collaborate in harnessing and promoting their unique terroir—the cultural and geographic factors that contribute to “taste of place.”

 Significance to Gastronomic Tourism: Place-making through the creation of a foodscape enables a region to showcase and preserve its culinary heritage as well as its agricultural and culinary practices.
 It has the added benefit of promoting social cohesion and economic well-being.